Prenatal Yoga Classes: Fridays 10:30am at Beacon Hill Yoga

 As the belly grows you will notice movements such as lowering to a push up or standing up from bending forward can be more challenging- modify to use leg strength to support a healthy spine.
 Many women find it difficult to part with their abdominal exercises.
 Consider pregnancy as a 40 week abdominal exercise.
 There certainly is no need to try and flatten or tone the tummy.
 Your belly is the home where you baby is growing, give it space to grow and feel nourished.

 - Avoid poses lying directly on the belly.
 Alternatives to being on the belly: Resting: use child’s pose or polar bear instead.
 Back Strengtheners: get on your hands and knees extend one leg and opposite arm.

 - Avoid twists that cause legs or arms to press against belly.
 Twisting can be a great relief for an aching upper back however being mindful to create space for the belly.
 Twist gently and keep belly open.
 The emphasis should be on shoulders and upper back.

-- Careful with forward bending.
-Keep the legs open in forward bends (standing and seated) so as not to press against the belly.
+- Keep the legs open in forward bends (standing and seated) to create space for the belly.

-- Back bending – it is advisable to modify and use gentle back bends in order to not over stretch the already expanding abdominal muscles (rectus abdominis).
+- Back bending – it is advisable to modify and use gentle back bends in order to not over stretch the already expanding abdominal muscles.
+Each woman is different in her abilities, don’t try to go deeper in a backbend than you would normally go in your regular practice.
 Additionally, as the baby grows, the back is in a more vulnerable (swayback, lordosis) position and deeper backbends could causes more pressure on low back.

 - Inversions – inexperienced yoga practicioners should avoid inversions during pregnancy.
 Experienced practitioners may choose to continue with inversions such as head stand or hand stand till the 7th month (some maybe longer) but this is generally only advised for very advanced practitioners.